 Asylum Lawyer in Chicago

 Asylum is a type of legal protection granted to individuals in the United States who meet certain criteria.
-With an asylum lawyer’s help, these individuals must prove that they have been persecuted — or fear that they will be persecuted — based on their race, religion, nationality, membership in a particular social group, or political opinion.
+With a Chicago asylum lawyer’s help, these individuals must prove that they have been persecuted — or fear that they will be persecuted — based on their race, religion, nationality, membership in a particular social group, or political opinion.

-You may seek asylum if you are already in the United States or if you are seeking entry into the United States at a port of entry.
+You may seek asylum in Illinois if you are already in the United States or if you are seeking entry into the United States at a port of entry.
 If you are granted asylum, you may be permitted to remain in the United States and will likely be eligible to apply to adjust your status to that of a lawful permanent resident.